mitchjacksontech/freeside-vagrant/README.md

 ### Customizing the freeside configuration
-At the top of the file **provision/fsX-setup.sh** is a set of customizable environment variables.
+At the top of the file **Vagrantfile** is a set of customizable environment variables.
+These will be passed to each shell script to control the deployment.
+When running these scripts by hand, you will have to set these environment variables
 ``` bash
 # Git Branch to work with
 export GIT_URI='git://git.freeside.biz/freeside.git'